 It was by far the most exciting thing that had ever happened to me!
 If you were lucky in those days you might have got their autographs as well.
 I didn’t, of course, being far too shy to go anywhere near the stage door.
 The collection shown here was built up over several years, and some autographs were acquired for me, rather than bagged in person; but no less than three generations of my family have managed to get Hank’s autograph.
-To this day I still don’t know quite how I got hold of this one of Tony’s…the one in the green ink…I’m pretty sure I’d remember it if I’d ever met him!
+To this day I still don’t know quite how I got hold of this one of Tony’s…the one in the green ink…I’m pretty sure I’d remember meeting him!

 But, Yes!
 The “Chris” in question here was me!
 By some miraculous circumstance, the girls in the typing-pool where Mum worked were given free tickets to a BBC radio lunchtime concert that was being recorded close by.

 Mum and her mate both went, but they separated so that they could maximise their chances of catching one of The Shadows as they left the studio.
 I’m still enjoying the vision of Mum, having finally caught up with Jet, saying, “Would you mind putting, ‘Love to Chris’?” or was it more a case of Jet looking at Mum (35 at the time) and asking, “Is it for you?”
 I got Hank’s autograph in person and Bruce’s, too, at the ABC, Kingston in 1964.
 My son Dan got Hank’s again for me at a Jeff Beck concert at the Royal Albert Hall in June 2004, when he spotted The Shadows in the audience, sitting in the box behind him!
 I got Tony’s autograph and signature in a letter.
 And Boy!
 Am I going to be telling ya about that later…